City-of-Helsinki/kerrokantasi-ui/README.md

 In the repository root there is `config_dev.toml.example` which contains every setting and comments explaining their use.
 If you only want to give kerrokantasi-ui a test, all configuration you need to do is:
-`mv config_dev.toml.example to config_dev.toml`
+`cp config_dev.toml.example config_dev.toml`.
 That will give you a partially working configuration for browsing test questionnaires in our test API.

 ### Running development server